 - Gives the OkDork.com audience great content to consume

-- Gives Noah a break from constantly having to write epic, highly valuable posts himself (these kinds of posts take many people over 20 hours to write)
+- Gives Noah a break from constantly having to write posts himself (these kinds of posts take many people over 20 hours to write)

-- Makes the posts Noah writes himself even more special and anticipated
+- Makes the posts Noah writes himself even more special and highly anticipated by his audience

-Becoming a Guest Host requires a ton of work upfront.
-It’s critical that you already have an established platform in order to attract top-quality guest posters.
+Becoming a Guest Host requires a ton of work up front.
+Why?
+Because it requires that you already have an established platform in order to attract top-quality guest posters.

-Once you’ve reached that level, however, it’s a strategy that can pay off in a major way.
+Once you’ve reached that level, however, building a Guest Host blog is a strategy that can pay off in a major way.